zdravkov/kendo-docs/api/wrappers/jsp/chart/categoryaxisitem.md

 ### visible `boolean`

-The visibility of the axis.
+If set to true the chart will display the category axis.
+By default the category axis is visible.

 #### Example
     <kendo:chart-categoryAxisItem visible="visible">